RebornOS-Developers/calamares-helper/README.md

 ## 2. Setup

 The below script will internally call the convenience build and install scripts of each constituent repository.
-Make sure that you are in the project base directory (you would run something like `cd rebornos-calamares` after cloning).
+Make sure that you are in the project base directory (you would run something like `cd calamares-installer` after cloning).

 ```bash
 sh setup.sh